compbiozurich/UZH-BIO392/course-results/2023/Maeve Lin/lin_maeve_paper_reading_day2.md

-1)  What is CNV/CNA?
+#1) What is CNV/CNA?
  CNV: copy number variation
  CNA: copy number aberration
- CNV/CNA are structural genome variations that are more frequent in used to characterize molecular subtypes
+ CNV/CNA are structural genome variations that are more frequent in cancers cells and are used to characterize molecular subtypes

 2) How will you describe or introduce progenetix?
 It is a resource that is accessible for free by the public.
 Its goal is to represent all different cancer profiles